 On May 2nd 2011, the residents of LaSalle-Émard elected Hélène LeBlanc to represent them in Ottawa as their Member of Parliament.

 On May 26th 2011, Jack Layton, then-leader of the NDP, demonstrated his confidence in Hélène LeBlanc, his newly elected MP for LaSalle-Émard, by naming her to his shadow cabinet as critic for Science and Technology.
-Since April, she was promoted by the newly elected leader, Thomas Mulcair, as critic for Industry.
+In April, 2012, she was appointed by the newly elected leader, Thomas Mulcair, as critic for Industry.

 Hélène sits on several inter-party parliamentary groups and caucuses:

 - The Canada-Nordic-Baltic Interparliamentary Friendship Group (as Vice-President)

 - The Canada-India Friendship Group (as member-at-large)

 Hélène is an agronomist by training.
 Before serving as MP for the riding of LaSalle-Émard, she was a project manager for the Conseil d’assainissement et d’aménagement du ruisseau Lacorne and was an agro-environment officer with the Fédération de l’Union des producteurs agricoles de l’Outaouais-Laurentides.

 She has a Bachelor’s degree in education from the University of Ottawa and a Bachelor of Science degree in agriculture and environment from McGill University.

 Hélène has taught French in Vancouver and Ottawa and was an interpreter/guide for the Canada Museums of Science and Technology Corporation in Ottawa.
 She was also an assistant to persons suffering from Alzheimers for the organization Baluchon Alzheimer.